Veterans Services

 Veterans needing additional assistance with Veterans education benefits should visit va.gov or call toll-free 888-442-4551 (888-GIBILL1) to speak with a Veterans Administration representative.

-Broward College has Veterans support services on each campus to further assist Veterans with their transition to college.
-Veterans must submit a Veteran Benefits Certification request form each term they are enrolled, in order to be certified by the Veterans Services.
+Broward College has Veterans support services at the Central campus location in Davie Florida.
+Veteran students can also receive assistance remotely by joining Qless.
+Qless is a virtual line to speak with a representative.
+Broward College Veterans service team is here to assist Veterans with their transition to college.
+Veterans must submit a Veteran Benefits Certification request form each term they are enrolled.
+To submit the form, click step 2 on the Eligibility and Benefit Processing page.
+Students can meet with the Veteran advising team or Senior Financial Aid Advisor for assistance with completing and reviewing documents in order to be certified by the Veterans Services.
 Broward College has approved programs for Veterans training which includes pursuing approved Associate and Bachelor's degrees and some certificate programs.

 For more detailed information, see the Credits for Prior Learning section of this catalog.
 Once an official Military transcript (JST or CCAF) is received, the Veteran must meet with an Academic Advisor and request a review of military training.

 Veterans who have submitted a certification request form will be certified by the Broward College Veterans Coordinator.
-Certification includes attendance as well as academic progress.
-More detailed information on attendance requirements and other necessary paperwork may be found on the Broward College website.
-Veterans needing additional assistance with their benefits can email veterans@broward.edu or visit the VA website va.gov or call toll-free 888-442-4551 (888-GIBILL1) to speak with a Veterans Administration representative.
+Students can only be certified if in good academic standing and adhering to the college attendance policy.
+More detailed information on attendance and academic requirements may be found on the Broward College website.
+Veterans needing additional assistance with their benefits can email veterans@broward.edu or visit the VA website at va.gov or call toll-free 888-442-4551 (888-GIBILL1) to speak with a Veterans Administration representative.

 VETERANS BILLING POLICY